Home | Contact Us | People-Finder | A-Z Index

-» Visual Arts Major
+» Visual Arts Major Plan

 Ceramics

-Graphic Design
+Graphic Design1

 An outstanding faculty of metal artists train future practitioners in an extremely comprehensive program of study.
-Specific courses are offered in construction and fabrication, enameling, metal forming as well as contemporary issues metalwork.
+Specific courses are offered in construction and fabrication, enameling, and metal forming as well as contemporary issues in metalwork.
 Unusually well-equipped studios provide complete facilities for practice in most techniques and formats associated with the discipline.
 Instruction is supplemented by frequent trips to galleries, museums, artists' studios and workshops.
 Emphasis in each class is placed on the balance of creative exploration and technical control.

 Painting

 Professional painters, representing varied stylistic approaches, work closely with students in encouraging them to explore the many possibilities for image development offered by different media techniques and conceptual processes.
-Students work with oils, acrylics, and watercolor, as well as a full-range of drawing media.
+Students work with oils, acrylics, and watercolor as well as a full range of drawing media.
 Senior BFA students are provided with private studio spaces.
 The proximity of New York City affords ready access to galleries, museums, and artists' studios.

 Photography

 Professional skilled fine arts photographers help students to explore various aspects of this popular discipline, including manipulative, experimental, mixed media, and digital photographic techniques.
 Students are encouraged to develop a personally expressive imagery within the context of technical proficiency and control.
 Laboratories for general developing, printing, color printing, and mixed media processes are provided.
-The program is oriented towards photography as a fine art as well as commercial applications of photography.
+The program is oriented toward photography as a fine art, as well as commercial applications of photography.

 Printmaking